-If we fail to achieve commercial success with Afrezza in the United States, our business, financial condition and results of operations will be materially and adversely affected.
+If we fail to achieve better commercial success with Afrezza in the United States, our prospects for generating significant revenues from this product will be materially and adversely affected.

 If we fail as an effective manufacturing organization, we may be unable to support commercialization of Afrezza or Tyvaso DPI.